gvillo/home-assistant-purpleair/README.md

 This component is licensed under the MIT license, so feel free to copy, enhance, and redistribute as you see fit.

-## Releases

-### 2.0.5
-Adds HA 2025.1 support

-### 2.0.4
-Adds Temperature in Celsius, adds spanish translations

-### 2.0.3
-Added support for dual sensor devices that have a physical issue with one sensor.
-If a device has dual sensors and one of them is > 300 difference, it will set the confidence to "Severe" and instead of averaging the values, will use the lower value exclusively.

-### 2.0.1
-Replace public purple air device support (via purpleair.com) and replace with purpleair devices that are on your local network only.

-### 1.1.0
-Adds support for private hidden sensors and indoor sensors.
-Fixes #3 and #4.

-### 1.0.0
-Initial release (after versioning)